 Customers pan new Walmart shopping cart on social media after limited rollout

-Customers are disparaging a new shopping cart design recently debuted at a Kentucky Walmart.
+Customers are disparaging a new shopping cart design recently unveiled at a Kentucky Walmart.

 The post shows a store associate wearing a nametag with Bobby printed on it demonstrating the cart's new features.
-The 30-second video, originally posted on July 23, has been seen over 8,000 times.
+The 30-second video, originally posted on July 23, has been seen more than 8,000 times.

 And despite the apparent upgrades and additional features, some Walmart shoppers in this Kentucky town not far from the Tennessee border aren't big fans of the new addition.